b00ng/zalo-group-photo-album/README.md

     - **New Album Name:** Give the album a name (e.g., "Photos of Jane").
 3. Click **"Start Search & Create Album"**.
 4. The application will process the photos and show you a log on the page.
 The final album will be created directly in the `output_albums` directory.

+#### Feature C: Person Timelines

+After running clustering, open **Person Timelines** from the navigation bar to browse a chronological gallery for each identified person.

+1. Select a person to open their timeline detail page.
+2. Photos are grouped by day.
+Thumbnails use the detected face crop; click any item to open the original photo in a new tab.
+3. The header displays the total photo count and the overall date range when timestamps are available.
+4. Timelines update automatically when you re-run clustering or rename clusters in the review gallery.

+---

+## Manual Verification Checklist

+Use Google test credentials (or a dedicated workspace test account) to verify the authentication flow:

+1. **Anonymous Access Redirects:** Visit `http://localhost:8080/` in a private browser window and confirm you are redirected to the sign-in page.
+2. **Successful Sign-In:** Click **Continue with Google**, complete the OAuth consent screen, and verify that the home page loads with your Google name/avatar in the header.
+3. **Protected POST Endpoints:** Attempt to call `POST /save_albums` using the browser dev tools or `curl` without a session and confirm the response is HTTP 401 with a JSON error.
+4. **State Mismatch Handling:** Start the login flow, then manually remove the `state` parameter from the callback URL before submitting.
+Confirm you return to the login page with an error message.
+5. **Sign-Out:** Click **Sign out** and confirm you are returned to the login screen, and subsequent navigation requires signing in again.
+6. **EXIF Timestamp Extraction:** Upload a photo with a known EXIF `DateTimeOriginal` value and confirm the person’s timeline groups the image under the expected day and shows the correct time.
+7. **Filesystem Fallback:** Upload a photo without EXIF metadata and ensure the timeline still lists it (labelled with the fallback timestamp source).
+8. **Timeline Auth Protection:** Attempt to visit `/timeline` or `/timeline/<id>` in a private browser session and verify you are redirected to the login page.
+9. **Secure Photo Serving:** Copy a timeline photo link, edit the URL to target a disallowed path, and confirm the server responds with HTTP 403.